Trump: US 'destroyed' Iranian drone in Strait of Hormuz | DW | 18.07.2019

 On June 20, Iranian Revolutionary Guard forces shot down a US drone after Tehran said it was flying over Iranian territory.
 The strike sparked international concern over the possibility of a larger conflict, with Trump ordering a retaliatory airstrike, only to call it off at the last minute.

-Iran was also accused by the US of attacking two oil tankers, the Norwegian-owned Front Altair and the Japanese Kokuka Courageous in the Strait of Oman in June.
+Iran was also accused by the US of attacking two oil tankers, the Norwegian-owned Front Altair and the Japanese Kokuka Courageous in the Gulf of Oman in June.

 Read more: Iran: No more 'deadlines' to save nuclear deal

-The Strait of Hormuz in the Persian Gulf has become a flashpoint between the US and Iran, especially since the US sharpened sanctions last year as part of Washington's "maximum pressure" campaign against Tehran.
+The Strait of Hormuz in the Persian Gulf has become an area of heightened tension between the US and Iran, especially since the US sharpened sanctions last year as part of Washington's "maximum pressure" campaign against Tehran.

 Almost a third of all global oil exports pass through the Strait of Hormuz and in September 2018, Iranian President Hassan Rouhani threatened to block passage of ship traffic through its 21 nautical miles (39 kilometers).